UKCloud/documentation/articles/mcbs/mcbs-faq.md

 ## What is Data Domain Boost Filesystem (BoostFS)?

-Should a DD Boost extension not be available for your specific application or workload, Data Domain offers Boost Filesystem (BoostFS).
+Should an explicit Data Protection Suite extension not be available for your specific application or workload, Data Domain offers Boost Filesystem (BoostFS).
 This provides a general file-system interface from within Microsoft Windows or Linux to the DD Boost library, allowing standard backup applications to take advantage of DD Boost features.

 ### What are the advantages of BoostFS?